-On September 24, 2018, the Company, through a subsidiary, signed an agreement to acquire the business of Farm Boy, a food retailer with a network of 26 stores in Ontario, for a total purchase price of \$800 million.
-Following clearance of regulatory conditions, the transaction closed on December 10, 2018.
-Farm Boy is managed as a separate company within Empire and Farm Boy's co-CEOs, together with members of the Farm Boy senior management team, have reinvested for a 12% interest of the continuing Farm Boy business.
+In fiscal 2019, the Company acquired Farm Boy, a food retailer with a network of 26 stores in Ontario.
+Farm Boy is managed as a separate company within Empire and is run by an executive leadership team, a group of which hold a 12% interest of the continuing Farm Boy business.
 The acquisition of Farm Boy added 26 locations to the store network throughout Ontario with plans to double the store count in five years from the acquisition date, mainly in the Greater Toronto Area ("GTA").

-As of June 22, 2021, 39 stores are open and operating.
-The Company has announced that it expects to open an additional five stores in fiscal 2022, net of one closure.
+As of June 21, 2022, 44 stores are open.
+The Company has announced that it expects to open an additional four stores in fiscal 2023.